day8/re-frame/docs/CodeWalkthrough.md

 ## Or Use The Online Interactive Version

-An online, interactive version of this tutorial page is also [available here](http://blog.klipse.tech/clojure/2019/02/17/reframe-tutorial.html).  <br>
+An online, interactive version of this tutorial page is [available here](http://blog.klipse.tech/clojure/2019/02/17/reframe-tutorial.html).  <br>
-> Note:  it is powered by [the wonderful Klipse](https://github.com/viebel/klipse) which means it will load a full ClojureScript compiler into the browser, and that might take 45 seconds.
-So give it sufficient time.
-(And, in the unlikely event of it not working, try disabling your adblocker)
+> Note: it is powered by [the mighty Klipse](https://github.com/viebel/klipse) which loads a ClojureScript compiler into the browser, which can take 45 seconds to initialise.
+So, give it sufficient time.
+(And, in the unlikely event of problems, try disabling your adblocker)

 ## Namespace